jio-gl/terroir-project/README.md

 # terroir-project

-Heatmap for Vineyards in Argentina and New Location Scoring
+A Heatmap for Vineyards in Argentina, Location Scorings and Discovering New Location.

 ![alt text](https://i.ibb.co/n8fkCGD/Terroir.png "Terroir")